lukkan99/jColour-reloaded/README.md

 Please submit a pull request or an issue.

 ## Authors
+Original author : Jaakko Repo
+Developer : Lukas Ekberg

-See the list of [contributors](https://github.com/lukkan99/jColour-reloaded/contributors) who participated in this project.
+See the full list of [contributors](https://github.com/lukkan99/jColour-reloaded/contributors) who participated in this project.

 ## License